Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Methodology

 \subsection{Ensemble Kalman method for training}

-To learn the NN-based closure model, we employ the ensemble Kalman method to infer the parameters $\boldsymbol{w}$ of this neural network.
+To learn the NN--based closure model, we employ the ensemble Kalman method to infer the parameters $\boldsymbol{w}$, which include all the weights and biases of the fully connected neural network.
 The ensemble Kalman method is a data assimilation technique that finds application in a diverse range of fields and disciplines~\cite{schneider2022jcp, zhang2022jfm, zhang2022aiaa, zhou2023inference}.
 It effectively combines the information from an ensemble of model simulations and the available observational data to provide a statistical inference of the system's state.
 In the current research work, the system's state corresponds to the parameters $\boldsymbol{w}$ of the NN--based closure model.
 For the iterative process of training these parameters, the corresponding cost function is formulated as: